You can feel it.

 Sunshine Matters to Your Mental Health

 Sunshine greatly impacts your mental health.
 One study looked at therapy distress measures across 19 weather/pollution variables for 16,452 adults over six years.
-When it comes to your mental and emotional health, the results showed that the amount of time between sunrise and sunset is the what makes the most difference.
+When it comes to your mental and emotional health, the results showed that the amount of time between sunrise and sunset is what makes the most difference.

 Surprisingly, your day could include uncomfortably hot temperatures, thick air pollution, or even rain clouds, but that doesn’t necessarily affect your mood.
 If you’re getting enough sun, your emotions should remain relatively stable, the researchers found.
 But as the amount of sunlight in the day is reduced, levels of emotional distress can spike.
 This applies to the clinical population at large, not just those diagnosed with Seasonal Affective Disorder.

 Exposure to sunlight is a significant factor in a type of depression known as seasonal affective disorder (SAD).
 SAD comes and goes with the seasons, typically starting in late fall and early winter and easing during the spring and summer.
 Depressive episodes linked to the summer can occur also but are less common.

 The causes of SAD are unknown, but research has found some biological clues:

 - People with SAD may have trouble regulating one of the key neurotransmitters involved in mood, serotonin.
 One study found that people with SAD have 5 percent more serotonin transporter protein in the winter months than summer months.
 Higher serotonin transporter protein leaves less serotonin available at the synapse because the function of the transporter is to recycle neurotransmitters back into the pre-synaptic neuron.